Changes effective from 1 July 2021

-An updated list of Department of Mines, Industry Regulation and Safety (DMIRS) mining tenement fees and charges is now available, with fees effective from 1 July 2019.
+An updated list of the charges is available on the Department of Mines, Industry Regulation and Safety (DMIRS) website.

-The Mining Act fees and charges can be paid at the Customer Service Counter in Perth and regionally at any mining registrars office by Electronic Funds Transfer (EFTPOS) or credit card.
+The Mining Act fees and charges can be paid at the department’s Customer Service Counter in Perth and regionally at any mining registrar’s office.
+DMIRS accepts all methods of payment, including Electronic Funds Transfer (EFTPOS) and credit card.

-DMIRS can accept Visa and Mastercard payments but a credit card limit of $99,999 applies per transaction.
+DMIRS accepts Visa and MasterCard payments but a credit card limit of $99,999 applies per transaction.

 If the transaction limit of $99,999 is exceeded then the transaction will be rejected.
-This is important to note because applications such as Exploration Licences secure priority in time by satisfying the initial requirements of the legislation, including payment of fees.
+This is important because applications such as Exploration Licences secure priority by satisfying the initial requirements of the legislation, including payment of fees.